appserver-io/appserver/_docs/naming-directory.md

 To inject a bean later, the developer needs to know the name it has been registered with.
 In the following example, the bean will be registered in the naming directory in `php:global/example/AStatelessSessionBean` whereas `example` is the name of the application.

 > The name of your application is always the directory it is deployed to.
-As the document root is per default `webapps`, which, for example on a Linux system, results in `/opt/appserver/webapps`, the name of your application is `example` and located in `/opt/appserver/webapps/example`.
+The document root is per default `webapps`.
+For example, on a Linux system, this results in `/opt/appserver/webapps`.
+The name of your application is `example` and it is located in `/opt/appserver/webapps/example`.

 When using annotations to inject components the completely qualified name is not neccessary, because the application server knows the context you are in.
-The appserver tries to lookup the bean and injects it.
+The application server tries to lookup the bean and injects it.

 ```php
 <?php